Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 However we can run our Orge testbed on a Pentium II gateway, running at 300 MHz with 256 megabytes of RAM without noticing unbearable slowdowns when a few clients are interacting.

 One element whose importance is often underestimated is the power supply.
-Investing in a reliable one instead in a bulk one can save you much trouble [#]_.
+Investing in a reliable one instead of in a bulk one can save you much trouble [#]_.
 We rely on a `Enermax <http://www.enermax.com>`_ Liberty, and so far it works well.

 Erlang is cross-platform and can run on numerous architectures, but we would recommend to stick to the x86 one for increased safety and lower hardware costs.
+The Core i7 is currently the most appropriate class of processors for the Erlang VM (*Virtual Machine*), SMP-wise.

 Similarly, if 32-bit and 64-bit architectures are both fully supported, for the moment we would however prefer the former to the latter.
 This is not due to the fear of bugs that could remain in more recent 64-bit ports; the reason is just the increased memory footprint of data in actual 64-bit mode: each pointer used internally occupies twice the size it would occupy in 32-bit.
 Orge servers tend to be more RAM-bound than CPU-bound.